 Long Hours, Hard Work

-You are going to have to put in a lot of hours if you want your business to succeed.
-There are times when you won’t want to, but your time is one of the most important resources you must invest in to grow your business.
+You will have to put in a lot of hours if you want your business to succeed.
+Sometimes you won’t want to, but your time is one of the most important resources you must invest in to grow your business.

 Profits Can Take Time

-Just because you start a business doesn’t mean that it is going to be thriving right off the bat.
+Just because you start a business doesn’t mean that it will thrive right off the bat.
 It takes time for people to find out about your company and start spending money on your products or services.

 Our Thoughts On A Start-Up Business

-There are plenty of businesses that can be started for less than $10k and resources to learn how to run your business.
+There are plenty of businesses to start for less than $10k and resources to learn how to run your business.

 We started our blogging business for less than $3 per month and grew it into multiple six-figure businesses.